 Founder/ Organizing Director

-From 2009-2013 she was the director of Teach Our Children and Youth UnleashED, a parent and youth-led community organization dedicated to increasing parent and student involvement in school improvement efforts.
+From 2009-2013 she served as director of Teach Our Children and Youth UnleashED, a parent and youth-led community organization dedicated to increasing parent and student involvement in school improvement efforts.
 From 2013-2015, she worked as a major gifts officer at Planned Parenthood of Southern New England.
-Camelle recently transition out of her role as Associate Program Officer at the Perrin Family Foundation, where she implemented grant making and capacity building strategies to strengthen the youth-led social change sector in CT.
+In her role as Associate Program Officer at the Perrin Family Foundation, she implemented grant making and capacity building strategies to strengthen the youth-led social change sector in CT.

 Camelle believes in the power of collective action to make positive change and is passionate about supporting and holding space for black freedom fighters to organize and build community with one another.